 - Indicating to third parties when payments are returned NSF (not sufficient funds)

 If we deny your request for access to personal information, we will tell you why.
 You may then challenge our decision.
 See Principle 10.

 You may also challenge the reasonableness of the cost of providing personal information.

 The Company has policies and procedures to receive, investigate and respond to customers’ complaints and questions.
 We will deal with your questions and concerns as quickly and as comprehensively as possible.
 All inquiries should be sent to the Company’s Privacy Officer at the address supplied in the contact section below.

 The security and confidentiality of your personal information is a high priority for the Company.
-We hope that this privacy code is informative and useful to you.
-If you have any concerns regarding this privacy code or have any further questions, you may bring them to our attention as follows:
+If you have any concerns regarding this Privacy Code or have any further questions, you may bring them to our attention as follows:

 Chief Privacy Officer